A simple delicious recipe for Fermented Hot Sauce using fresh summer chilies, with no special equipment and only 20 minutes of hands on time!

 This should keep up to 6 months in the fridge ( probably even longer).

 Use any chili pepper you like, or a blend of different peppers (in the same color palate) .
-To temper the heat, include a sweet bell pepper.
+To temper the heat, feel free to add a similar colored bell pepper.

 Substitute sweet red, yellow or green bell pepper, to temper the heat.
 Think about color, you will be blending the sauce, so I perfect to stick with the same color scheme to make a vibrant colored sauce.
-For example, I prefer not to mix red and green peppers – but up to you. 😉
+For example, I prefer not to mix red and green peppers ( which equal brown) but up to you. 😉

 You could easily half this recipe or use two quart sized jars.